About The Prince of Wales

 Among other things, His Royal Highness’s work involves highlighting achievements or issues that, without his support, might otherwise receive little exposure, supporting Britain’s rural communities, encouraging sustainable farming, and promoting tolerance and greater understanding between different faiths and communities.

 The Prince of Wales and The Duchess of Cornwall are among the United Kingdom's most important ambassadors.
 Every year, Their Royal Highnesses travel abroad at the request of the British Government to further British diplomatic interests, raise the UK’s profile in the country visited and promote British excellence.
-Together The Prince of Wales and The Duchess of Cornwall have visited over 40 countries on behalf of the British Government.
-The Prince of Wales alone has visited around 80 countries on behalf of the British Government.

 These overseas visits enable The Prince to familiarise himself with a wide range of international issues and to meet many Heads of State and senior officials.
 His Royal Highness often represents The Queen at overseas events, such as state funerals.